Google Analytics for Social Media Complete Setup Guide

 Cross-Channel Analysis

-See how social media works with other channels in the customer journey.
-Use GA4's path exploration and funnel reports to understand where social fits in your marketing mix and how it influences conversions.
+See how your platforms work with other channels in the buyer journey.
+Use GA4's path exploration and funnel reports.
+Find where each channel fits and how it drives conversions.

 - Path exploration